Wakanda-Demos/WakandaDB-Academy/README.md

 **You must personalize it before putting a version in production**

 ###2.
+Launch the project###

+The main Web page will provide you a short presentation followed by a Server-Side JavaScript console to play with.

+Some code examples are proposed to discover the API of the WakandaDB NoSQL engine.

+###3.
 Fake data###
-The project include a fakeData generator module
+The project include a fakeData generator module.
-A tool script can be used to generate the amount of fake employees you want.
+A tool script can be used to generate the amount of fake employees you want. **It is called by default on startup of the project by the "initApp" shared worker and creates approximatively 20,000 employees if no data exist in the database**.

+To create 1 million, more or less fake data you can:

 1. Goto the 'Tools' folder of the *'WakandaDB-Academy'* project
 2. Open *'createFakeData.js'*
 3. Set the *'COUNT_EMPLOYEES_TO_CREATE'* value
 4. Run the script

-###3.
-Launch the project###

-The main Web page will provide you a short presentation followed by a Server-Side JavaScript console to play with.

-Some code examples are proposed to discover the API of the WakandaDB NoSQL engine.

 ## License (MIT License) ##